-- establishment registration and device listing; - QSR, which requires manufacturers to follow design, testing, control, documentation and other quality assurance procedures; - labeling regulations, which prohibit the promotion of products for unapproved or "off-label" uses and impose other restrictions on labeling; - medical device reporting regulations, which require that manufacturers report to the FDA if a device may have caused or contributed to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if it were to recur; and - corrections and removals reporting regulations, which require that manufacturers report to the FDA field corrections and product recalls or removals if undertaken to reduce a risk to health posed by the device or to remedy a violation of the FD&C Act that may present a risk to health.
+- · establishment registration and device listing; - · QSR, which requires manufacturers to follow design, testing, control, documentation and other quality assurance procedures; - · labeling regulations, which prohibit the promotion of products for unapproved or "off-label" uses and impose other restrictions on labeling; - medical device reporting regulations, which require that manufacturers report to the FDA if a device may have caused or contributed to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if it were to recur; and - corrections and removal reporting regulations, which require that manufacturers report to the FDA field corrections and product recalls or removals if undertaken to reduce a risk to health posed by the device or to remedy a violation of the FD&C Act that may present a risk to health.

-Also, the FDA may require us to conduct post-market studies or order us to establish and maintain a system for tracking our products through the chain of distribution to the patient level.
 The FDA enforces regulatory requirements by conducting periodic, unannounced inspections and market surveillance.
 Inspections may include the manufacturing facilities of our subcontractors.
 Thus, we must continue to spend time, money, and effort to maintain compliance.